 The modified string bit in this remix by one of the brightest stars in trop house is one of the coolest instrumental manipulations I heard this year.
 Matoma makes the happiest, most singalong worthy tracks in the biz, party bangers capable of lighting up both beach ragers or late night club wild outs.
 His music is definitely poppy in terms of remixes but his new singles featuring some fantastic vocal talents including Akon really blew me away this year in their originality and range.

-“Pitch Black” Mazde feat.
-LissA, Stoney Roads Records
+14. “Pitch Black” - Mazde feat.
+LissA [Stoney Roads Records]

-Mazde has got something especially fresh cookin in his beat kitchen.
+Mazde has got something especially fresh cooking in his beat kitchen.
 He blends a lot of different styles in his work.
 This is certainly a more melodic house track with funky bass influences while some of his other work might be considered future house or future bass.
 This track always caught my attention and as a one off it deserves a spot on this list.
-That piano gets me feelin all sorts of feels, I freakin’ dare you not to tap your foot and snap your fingers or tap your hand and snap your toes for that matter.
+That piano gets me feeling all sorts of feels, I freakin’ dare you not to tap your foot and snap your fingers and snap your toes for that matter.

 15. “Leave A Trace (Goldroom Remix)” - CHVRCHES

 Regardless of who made tropical house as popular as it is now there is only one man who truly created the sun soaked sounds before it was labeled “tropical.”
 That man is Josh Legg aka Goldroom.
 He has evolved to a full band and releasing some of the best original work out there in electronic, but to say his roots aren’t beach rooted would be a lie.
 Goldroom never depended on the stereotypical horn, marimba, bongos spread but instead infuses his tunes with more melody and deep house jamming.
 It feels refreshing to listen to and this remix of one of my favorite CHVRCHES tracks from their new album is no slouch in the sand.